MarioSAB98/Bitnine-Replica/README.md

 3- to use and test the app, open your browser and go to "http://localhost:5173/".

 4- you can go to "http://localhost:5173/home" to skip the login/signup and jump to the design.

-for task 6, each question has a corresponding folder containing the javascript file for the required function.